 Alzheimer’s disease (AD) is the most common form of dementia affecting over 33 million people worldwide.
-Alarmingly, this number is may reach 115 million by year 2050.
+Alarmingly, this number may reach 115 million by year 2050.
 In the beginning stages, AD typically manifests as a mild loss of short term memory, spatial disorientation and communication difficulties.
-It later progresses to severe disruptions in cognitive ability, impairments in speech and facial recognition.
+It later progresses to severe disruptions in cognitive ability, impairments in speech as well as facial recognition.
 AD patients are also susceptible to illness encompassing other organ systems.
-Good thing, then, that there’s current research into Alzheimer’s and CBD research all the more hopeful.
+This makes the latest Alzheimer;’s and CBD research all the more hopeful.

-CBD Is a Potent Anti-Inflammatory in Neurological Tissue
+CBD is a Potential Anti-Inflammatory for Neurological Tissue

 Studies in Rodent Models of Alzheimer’s and CBD